Medical negligence

 Challenging a misdiagnosis

-Our medical negligence experts share how to advocate for yourself in a healthcare setting and how to challenge a misdiagnosis.
+Medical misdiagnosis can be incredibly dangerous as it can lead to missed opportunities to treat a patient correctly.
+Our medical negligence experts share how you can advocate for yourself in the face of a misdiagnosis and how to challenge it.

+A misdiagnosis or delayed diagnosis is a type of medical negligence.
 When you are ill or do not feel right in yourself, the usual next step is to see a healthcare professional, receive a diagnosis, potentially some treatment and/or a treatment plan, and then you return to regular life.
+However, when you receive an incorrect or delayed diagnosis, this process is altered and there can be some serious repercussions.
+Medical misdiagnosis can lead to:

 - delayed treatment,